tfabris/BlueGigaEmpeg/README.txt

  - Resets the module to default settings as defined in the Arduino code.

- - Looks for Bluetooth devices to pair with for about 30 seconds and pairs with the first one that it sees.
+ - Looks for Bluetooth devices to pair with for about 30 seconds, and pairs automatically with the first one that it sees.

- - The blue RESET/PAIR LED is lit during this pairing mode, and will turn off once pairing is complete or once the 30 seconds has run out.
+ - The blue RESET/PAIR LED is lit during this pairing mode, and will turn off once either pairing is complete or once the 30 seconds has run out.

-NOTE: Though this is counterintuitive: Sometimes you don't press that RESET/PAIR button at all.
-Sometimes, instead, you do the pairing when the RESET/PAIR LED is *not* lit.
+Though this is counterintuitive: Sometimes you don't press that RESET/PAIR button at all.
+Sometimes, instead, you do the pairing when the RESET/PAIR LED is not lit.
 There are some stereos which need you to initiate pairing solely on the car stereo's touch screen.
 Mine is one of these types of stereos.
-In my case, for initial pairing with my car stereo the first time, I don't press the RESET/PAIR button at all.
+In my case, for initial pairing with my car stereo the first time, I don't press the RESET/PAIR button at all except for the purpose of erasing previous pairings.
 I just go to my car's touch screen, tell it to pair with the Bluetooth device named "empeg Car", and it works.
 After that, it reconnects automatically each time I get in the car and start it up (though it takes a moment to connect).

-Some Bluetooth stereos *do* need you to press that RESET/PAIR button on the BlueGigaEmpeg, which should light the LED for ~30 seconds, during which time you should also put your stereo into pair mode.
+Some Bluetooth stereos DO need you to press that RESET/PAIR button on the BlueGigaEmpeg, which should light the LED for about 30 seconds, during which time you should also put your stereo into pair mode.

 If one method doesn't work for you, try the other method.
 For example this sequence will work for many stereos and headsets: